tinymce/tinymce/readme.md

 `grunt`
 Lints, compiles, minifies and creates release packages for TinyMCE.
 This will produce the production ready packages.

+`grunt start`
+Starts a webpack-dev-server that compiles the core, themes, plugins and all demos.
+Go to `localhost:3000` for a list of links to all the demo pages.

 `grunt dev`
 Runs tsc, webpack and less.
 This will only produce the bare essentials for a development build and is a lot faster.